Applying to the M.D./Ph.D. Program

 Complete the BCM Supplemental Application and Submit Fee

 Baylor requires that every applicant complete a Supplemental Application.
+The supplemental application provides candidates with the opportunity to indicate a graduate program of interest and their primary research interest.
 The application opens July 1 and does not require an invitation to apply.
-The Supplemental Application may be submitted at any time but must be received electronically by November 1 by all candidates.
-The supplemental application provides candidates with the opportunity to indicate a program of interest and their primary research interest.
+The Supplemental Application may be submitted at any time but must be received electronically by Oct.
+1.

 Complete the CASPer Test